jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-3-maintenance-additional-notes.md

 { no-linenums }

 By default, the panel is publicly available at `http://[server ip]:19999` but our firewall rules will hopefully block it.
-Since it's not that useful like this, we'll use `apache2` to create a new proxy especially for `netdata`.
+Since it's not that useful like this, we'll use `apache2` to create a new proxy especially for **Netdata**.

 Let's start by issuing some self-signed certificates: